In Gaylord, When the temperature drops,and the snow flies, things really heat up.

 On the XC Trail

-Pine Cone Accommodations offer rental houses big and small around the Gaylord region, many of which sit smack dab alongside area XC ski trails.
+Pine Cone Rentals offers rental houses big and small around the Gaylord region, many of which sit smack dab alongside area XC ski trails.
 One favorite setting?
-Around Michaywé’s Pine Course, where 17k await.
-Check out the options: 866-731-1887, pineconevacations.com.
+Around Michaywé’s Pines Course, where 17k await.
+Check out the options: 866-731-1887, www.pineconevacations.com

 On the Snowmobile Trail